MattScarthSaunders/discovery_service-techtest/README.md

 -   EXPIRY_TIME_MS= < desired time in ms for instances to be deemed cullable > [**optional - defaults to 3 minutes**]
 -   PORT= < localhost port for the service to listen on > [**optional - defaults to 8080**]

+To alter the containerised version, edit environemtn config in `docker/docker-compose.yml`.

 For additional information on config refer to [UBIO Node Framework docs](https://github.com/ubio/node-framework)

 ## Install